How Long Does Probate Take? These 5 Factors Can Make All the Difference

 Unfortunately, figuring out how much the decedent’s estate is worth according to your state’s probate laws all depends on the type of assets involved.

-While the laws defining which assets must go through probate, and which are non-probate assets, there are some assets which almost always require probate, unless steps have been taken to avoid it.
+While the laws define which assets must go through probate and which are non-probate assets, some assets almost always require probate unless steps have been taken to avoid it.

 3. Conflict among the heirs

-There’s another way to look at size in regards to probate that has nothing to do with an estate’s value and assets—look at the number of heirs or beneficiaries involved.
+Aside from the value of the estate, there’s another way to look at size in probate that has nothing to do with an estate’s value and assets.
+Look at the number of heirs or beneficiaries involved.

 Even probate proceedings for lower-valued estates can become bogged down if there are multiple beneficiaries.
 This is especially true if there’s disagreement about how the estate should be handled.